Opifeera/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. The 8-firstdelete script deletes a file called betty in the /tmp/my_first_directory
 10. The 9-firstdirdeletion script deleted the fold my_first_directory in the /tmp/ directory
-11. The 10-back script changes the present directory to previous one
+11. The 10-back script changes the present directory to previous one The 11-listit script lists contents of the current directory, previous and /boot including hidden files in long format